MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

    >Otherwise, you get the following error:
    >*ENTRA IDSTS50161: Failed to validate authorization url of external claims provider!*

-The application registration process will result in the creation of an application with several properties.
-The following properties are required for our scenario.
+The application registration process creates an application with several properties.
+These properties are required for our scenario.

 Property | Description
 ---------|------------
-Object Id | This can be used with Microsoft Graph to query the application info. <br>The provider could use this id to retrieve and edit the application information programmatically.
+Object Id | This can be used with Microsoft Graph to query the application info. <br>The provider could use this id to programmatically retrieve and edit the application information.
-Application ID | This will be used by the external identity provider as their app’s ClientId.
+Application ID | This will be used by the external identity provider as the ClientId of their application.
 Home page URL | The provider home page url.
-This is not used for anything but is required as part of application registration.
+This isn't used for anything, but is required as part of application registration.
 Reply URLs | Valid redirect URLs for the provider.
 One of these should match the provider host URL that was set for the provider’s Entra ID tenant.
-One of the reply URLs registered must match the prefix of the authorization_endpoint that Entra ID will retrieve through OIDC discovery for the host url.
+One of the reply URLs registered must match the prefix of the authorization_endpoint that Entra ID retrieves through OIDC discovery for the host url.

 An application for each tenant is also a valid model to support the integration.
 If you use a single-tenant registration, than the tenant admin will create an application registration for a single-tenant application with the properties in the preceding table.

 >[!NOTE]
 >Admin consent for the application is required in the tenant that uses the EAM.
-If this isn't completed, the following error appears when attempting to use the EAM:
+If consent isn't granted, the following error appears when an admin tries to use the EAM:
 >AADSTS900491: Service principal \<your App id> not found.

 ### Configure optional claims

-If a provider needs additional claims, then these can be configured via [optional claims for id_token](/entra/identity-platform/optional-claims).
+If a provider needs more claims, they can configured them with [optional claims for id_token](/entra/identity-platform/optional-claims).

 >[!NOTE]
->The preceding steps need to be done for each cloud environment, whether the application is multi-tenant or created per-tenant.
-For public Azure and Azure for US Government, if a multi-tenant application is used, then a different application which includes AppId is required for each environment.
+>Optional claims need to be configured for each cloud environment, whether the application is multi-tenant or created for each tenant.
+For public Azure and Azure for US Government, if a multi-tenant application is used, then a different application that includes AppId is required for each environment.

 ##  Add an EAM to Entra ID

-External identity provider information will be stored in each tenant's authentication methods policy as an authentication method of externalAuthenticationMethodConfiguration type.
-Each provider will have one entry in the list object of the policy, and per the authentication method framework, will have state of whether it’s enabled, include groups capable to use the method, and exclude groups that are not allowed to use the method.
+External identity provider information is stored in each tenant's Authentication methods policy as an authentication method of externalAuthenticationMethodConfiguration type.
+Each provider has one entry in the list object of the policy.
+For the authentication method framework, each entry states whether it’s enabled, the include groups capable to use the method, and the exclude groups that aren't allowed to use the method.

-Admins will set the MFA requirement for users sign-ins by creating a Conditional Access policy and using the Require MFA Grant.
-External authentication methods aren't currently supported with Authentication Strengths based policies.
+Conditional Access Policy Administrators can create a policy with the Require MFA Grant to set the MFA requirement for user sign-in.
+External authentication methods aren't currently supported with authentication strengths.

 For more information about how to add an external authentication method in the Microsoft Entra admin center, see [Manage an external authentication method in Microsoft Entra ID (Preview)](how-to-authentication-external-method-manage.md).